Xenohormone

-Xenohormones or environmental hormones produced outside of the human body which exhibit endocrine hormone-like properties.
+Xenohormones or environmental hormones are compounds produced outside of the human body that exhibit endocrine hormone-like properties.
 They may be either of natural origin, such as phytoestrogens, which are derived from plants, or of synthetic origin.
-These compounds are able to activate the same endocrine receptors as their natural counterparts and are thus frequently implicated in endocrine disruption.
+These compounds can cause endocrine disruption by multiple mechanisms including acting directly on hormone receptors, affecting the levels of natural hormones in the body, and by altering the expression of hormone receptors.
 The most commonly occurring xenohormones are xenoestrogens, which mimic the effects of estrogen.
 Other xenohormones include xenoandrogens (anabolic-androgenic steroids) and xenoprogesterones.
 Xenohormones are used for a variety of purposes including contraceptive & hormonal therapies, and agriculture.
 However, exposure to certain xenohormones early in childhood development can lead to a host of developmental issues including infertility, thyroid complications, and early onset of puberty.
 Exposure to others later in life has been linked to increased risks of testicular, prostate, ovarian, and uterine cancers.

 Etymology

 The term is derived from the Greek words ξένος (xenos), meaning "stranger".
 The prefix "xeno-" is added because xenohormones are foreign to the body, even though they mimic natural hormones.